top of page

 Stirling Engine Design and Machining

-Machining the mounting block with MasterCAM
+Milling aluminum 6061 T6 mounting block island feature with MasterCAM

-Machining brass using fixture
+Milling brass piston flange using custom fixture

 Screenshot 2024-10-06 at 4.32.06 PM.png